Háifoss, Granni & Hjálparfoss - the beautiful Waterfalls in Fossá River in Iceland

 The waterfall is split in two with a beautiful pond in front and surrounded by extraordinary basalt rock formations, making this spot a beautiful haven.

 Can you see the form of a bear's head in the lava rock right next to the left waterfall?
 I think it makes this beautiful waterfall very distinct.
 I loved visiting this waterfall with my parents when I was little :)

 This is an ideal picnic area in beautiful surroundings.
-Hjálp - "help" is the name given to this area as travellers crossing the barren Sprengisandur highlands could graze their horses here after a long journey.
+The name Hjálp - means Help is the name given to this area as travellers crossing the barren Sprengisandur highland could graze their horses here after a long journey.

 Hjálparfoss runs in the river Fossá right before it merges with the glacial river Þjórsá.
 The difference between a fresh-water river like Fossá, and a glacial river, like Þjórsá, is vast.
 The glacial rivers are greyish white and forceful and I must say that they always scare me a bit.

 You can see the difference in my travel-blog about the massive Jökulsá á Fjöllum glacial river in North-Iceland:

 It is easy accessing Hjálparfoss waterfall and the road is paved all the way apart from a short dirt road leading to the waterfall.